 The most common avenue for job seekers, not only for searching and registering your details but also to keep up to date with prospective employers.
 Most job agencies regularly post vacancies on their sites, and if you are registered with them, they will contact you to alert you of new opportunities.
 If you prefer the direct route, job search engines such as the Nationale Vacature Bank (in Dutch), Intermediair and Monsterboard are user-friendly, invaluable resources.
 Alternatively, check out bulletins of the major international organisations that have local headquarters in the Netherlands.

 To apply for work at a particular company that currently has no vacancies, send an unsolicited application.
 Employers often appreciate the initiative.
 First find a contact person at the company of choice (e.g. in the human resources department), so the application is addressed to a particular person.
 When preparing to meet your new contact, have your CV and cover letter (motivatie) tailored to the local style.
 An extra pointer: Dutch employers have a certain proclivity for hobbies and additional interests.

 There are many companies in the Amsterdam area offering coaching and training services for English-speakers looking to improve their skills or re-evaluate their career goals and aspirations.
-Enlisting the help of a professional coach may be a good way to set your job related priorities and hear tips from an expert.
+Enlisting the help of a professional life coach may be a good way to set your job related priorities and hear tips from an expert.

 See a list of all IN Amsterdam partners, including employment agencies.